 “With this technology, we can now treat tumors and spare healthy tissue with more confidence and more accuracy, in addition to targeting tumors in areas of the body that we couldn’t previously,” says Professor Lisa Forrest, head of UW Veterinary Care’s Radiation Oncology Service.

-For example, during treatment of a lung tumor, as the patient’s lungs expand and contract with each breath, the machine tracks the moving tumor and adapts the beam’s location.
-This ensures accurate delivery of the treatment dose to the tumor and better sparing of the surrounding normal tissue.
+For example, during treatment of a lung tumor, as a patient’s lungs expand and contract with each breath, the machine tracks the moving tumor and adapts the beam’s location.
+This ensures accurate delivery of the treatment dose and better sparing of the surrounding normal tissue.

-The machine automatically monitors how tumors change in size during treatment or any time the radiation beam reaches surrounding normal tissue, then immediately alerts the clinical team that changes to the treatment plan may be necessary.
+The machine automatically monitors how tumors change in size during treatment and any time the radiation beam reaches surrounding normal tissue.
+Then it immediately alerts the clinical team that changes to the treatment plan may be necessary.
 It also calculates any difference between each planned treatment dose and the amount delivered.

 UW Veterinary Care is currently the only veterinary medical hospital globally to offer this treatment.
-Gifts to the UW School of Veterinary Medicine’s Pets Make a Difference Fund — inspired by the late golden retriever Scout, whose cancer journey and care provided at the UW School of Veterinary Medicine were spotlighted in WeatherTech’s 2020 Super Bowl commercial — helped to make possible this important equipment upgrade.
+Gifts to the UW School of Veterinary Medicine’s Pets Make a Difference Fund — inspired by the late golden retriever Scout, whose cancer journey and care provided at the UW School of Veterinary Medicine were spotlighted in WeatherTech’s 2020 Super Bowl commercial — helped make possible this significant equipment upgrade.

 Funds raised by the Super Bowl commercial and from other generous donors are being used to support research at the school to better diagnose, treat, and prevent cancer, and to purchase specialized equipment that will help clinicians and researchers identify new cancer-fighting drugs and treatments — discoveries that are shared with the world.